Iche Tampha: Plot

 One night, after coming back from work, some Assamese men try to kidnap her, to which she fights and run, finding shelter in a stranger's house.
 The stranger also tries to rape her, to which she runs out of the place and ends up sleeping under a tree, near some railway track.
 Next morning, she returns to the place where she was staying.
 One woman there suggests her to transform herself to look ugly, so that guys won't get attracted.
 She then starts taking up odd jobs, like selling burnt maizes in footpaths and collecting money from passengers by cleaning floors of trains.
 She finds life very hard to survive, so decides to leave Assam and go back to Manipur.

 The film then shows Tampha's brother Sanathoi grown-up fully and returning from Delhi after completing his studies.
 He is not maintaining healthy relationship with his mother, after he learns about his sister's disappearance after she got married and also filed a case against the guy from Assam and his sister.
 He is also in a relationship with Thadoi at that time.
-He gives MPSC examination, to which he successfully cleared and becomes an MCS officer.
+He gives MPSC civil services examination, to which he successfully cleared and becomes an MCS officer.
 Leimahan's son doesn't get married at all, longing for Tampha and in the hope that Tampha will return and come back to him one day.
 Tampha is settled at this time in a village of Manipur, where she stays with his son at some old guy's house.
 Apparently, the old guy plans to sell his house and live at his married daughter's place since he is getting old and has no one to take care of him.
 So, Tampha and her son move to Imphal.

 After becoming MCS officer, Sanathoi and his mother leave their home and move to the quarter given by the government.
 One day, they happen to face water shortage problem in the quarter.
 So, Sanathoi's mother decides to call the lady who supplies water through her neighbour.
 The lady comes to supply water, which happens to be Tampha.
 Tampha, as soon as she recognises that the lady ordering water is her step-mother, runs away leaving everything.
 Sanathoi and his mother, after realizing that the lady is Tampha, chase her and ask her to forgive for whatever Sanathoi's mother has done.
 She is taken to their quarter.
 Sanathoi calls Leimahan's son and informs about Tampha.
 The film ends with Leimahan's son taking Tampha and their son home.